-Once you have a stain caused by cream you need to act quickly, or it can turn yellowy on you, and becomes more difficult to remove.
+Once you have such a stain you need to act quickly, or it can turn yellowy on you, and becomes more difficult to remove.

-Basically, what heat does to a protein stain, like cream, is to curdle it and set it deeper into the fabric making it almost impossible to remove.
+Basically, what heat does to a protein stain is to curdle it and set it deeper into the fabric, making it almost impossible to remove.

-Therefore, always use cold water when treating protein stains, like stains caused by cream.
+Therefore, always use cold water when treating these spots and marks.

-Below are step by step instructions for removing stains caused by cream from your clothes, upholstery and carpet.
+Below are step by step instructions for removing these stains from your clothes, upholstery and carpet.

 Step 1: Run the fabric, inside out, under the cold (not warm or hot) water to flush out as much of the cream as possible.

 Step 2: Pretreat the stain with liquid laundry detergent containing enzymes, soaking for 30 minutes in cold water, or in the alternative pretreat with an enzyme pretreater.
-Do not use hot water, because this can set the stain, and also cook the protein contained within the cream.
+Do not use hot water, because this can set it, and also cook the protein contained within the cream.

 If the stain is older, you may need to soak even longer, perhaps even overnight.